-An operating system or OS is a software program that enables the computer hardware to communicate and operate with the computer software.
-Without a computer operating system, a computer and software programs would be useless.
-The picture is an example of Microsoft Windows XP, a popular operating system and what the box may look like if you were to visit a local retail store to purchase it.
+An operating system or OS is software installed on a computer's hard drive that enables the computer hardware to communicate and operate with the computer software.
+Without a computer operating system, a computer and its other software would be useless.
+The picture shows Microsoft Windows XP in its original packaging.

-When computers were first introduced, the user interacted with them using a command line interface, which required commands.
-Today, almost every computer is using a Graphical User Interface (GUI) operating system that is much easier to use and operate.
+With earlier computers, the user interacted with them using a command line interface, which required memorization of commands.
+Today, almost every computer uses a GUI (Graphical User Interface) operating system that's easy to use and operate.

 Examples of computer operating systems